reedws/IT3049C/Material/Assignments/4.JSON_and_Networking/index.md

 updateMessages()
 ```

-9. Use `setInterval()` to call this function once every minute to keep the new messages coming.
+9. Use `setInterval()` to call this function once every 10 seconds to keep the new messages coming.

     ```js
-    setInterval(updateMessages, 60000);
+    setInterval(updateMessages, 10000);
     ```
-    * the number `60000` in this scenario is what we refer to as a magic number. it's a value of some significance but someone looking at this may not easily understand what this value is
+    * the number `10000` in this scenario is what we refer to as a magic number. it's a value of some significance but someone looking at this may not easily understand what this value is
         * we like to set this value to a variable to make this a bit more readable.
     ```js
-    const MILLISECONDS_IN_MINUTE = 60000;
+    const MILLISECONDS_IN_TEN_SECONDS = 10000;
-    setInterval(updateMessages, MILLISECONDS_IN_MINUTE);
+    setInterval(updateMessages, MILLISECONDS_IN_TEN_SECONDS);
     ```

 ### Sending Messages